NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 ### Uploading the BAM File to the GDC

-The BAM file can be uploaded now that the GDC has information about it.
-This can be performed using either the GDC Data Transfer Tool or the API.
+The BAM file can be uploaded now that it is registered with the GDC.
+Uploading the BAM file can be performed with either the GDC Data Transfer Tool or the API.

 __GDC Data Transfer Tool:__ A file can be uploaded using its UUID (which can be retrieved from the portal or API) once it is registered.
 The following command can be used to upload the file: